Savor our FTC disclosure's epic tale here. The following article was last updated on Dec 3, 2025 ...

 Save Your Motorcycle From Winter Road Salt Corrosion (Step "Z")

 I'm composing these bits of advice assuming that newer riders might read the above before freaking out about the newly dry, over-engineered salt lick that's parked in their garage.
 I'm guilty of the same, circa 2012 if I remember correctly (that poor XS400RJ Seca of mine took the brunt of my unknowing punishment).
 It's okay, though.
-What's done is done.
+We already did it so let's move on.
 Let's remedy the situation.

-Step "A" = Ready Your Ride For Winter's Salty Wrath
+Step "A" = Ready Your Ride For Winter's Road Salt Wrath

 Now entering "shoulda, woulda, coulda" territory, our big sell is Lear Chem's incredible, amazing and fantastic ACF-50.
 Available in various applications and sizes, this deterrent is (mostly) non-toxic.
-It halts any corrosion already in progress while preventing new hate from getting started.
+It halts any corrosion already in progress while it prevents new hate from starting.

 It's not flammable, either so the motor would appear to be fair game ...